ffrosch/frontendmentor-testimonials-grid-section/README.md

 ### What I learned

 Tailwind 4 combined with the "Tailwind CSS Intellisense" extension for VS Code makes styling and creating custom utility classes a breeze.
 Such a delight!
-Using Bun and Vue for such a small project is overkill for sure, but it's great to get more practice in quickly setting up a development environment.
+Using Bun, Vue and Typescript for such a small project is overkill for sure, but it's great to get more practice in quickly setting up a development environment.

 This project really helped me to get more experience with CSS Grid.
+And I even learned a cool new approach on flexibly styling different versions of the same component with CSS custom properties.

 ## Author